Clever-ISA/Clever-ISA/specs/Main.md

 - XA, if the desination address is not 2-byte aligned

 Instructions:
-- Opcodes 0xF00-0xF3F, if the condition indicated by *c* is satisified, branches to `ip+imm`
+- Opcodes 0x700-0x73F, if the condition indicated by *c* is satisified, branches to `ip+imm`
-- Opcodes 0xF80-0xF8F, if the condition indicated by *c* is satisfied, branches to the address stored in `r`.
+- Opcodes 0x780-0x78F, if the condition indicated by *c* is satisfied, branches to the address stored in `r`.

 #### Condition Code Encoding

 cc value | Name       | Condition
 ---------|------------|---------------
- 0       | Always     | Any
+ 0       | Parity     | flags.P=1
  1       | Carry      | flags.C=1
  2       | Overflow   | flags.V=1
  3       | Zero/Eq    | flags.Z=1